 Back to school is now here as is the fall season and our favorite times of the year, the holiday season.
 Traffic on our roads has increased and with that increase in traffic, there is an increase in the amount of accidents.
-Many of these accidents can be avoidable.
+Many of these MVA collisions can be avoidable.

 To assist our community, we have done some research in order to identify the top 10 intersections in Edmonton that have the highest collision rate.
 We also conducted some research that highlights some tips to keep in mind to help reduce the chance of collisions generally and specifically if driving through these intersections.